 CHINESE HERBAL MEDICINE IN THE MODERN CLINIC:

 From Menstruation to Menopause Chinese herbal theories and strategies for the changing seasons of a woman’s life that promote wellness and address specific health concerns including Inflammatory diseases, menstrual disorders, libido, infertility, pregnancy, and menopause.
 The imperial secrets of the Immortal Sisters of Taoism for optimizing vitality will be woven through this workshop.

-PHARMACY: THE ELEMENTS OF HERBAL MEDICINE MAKING This is a hands-on workshop where the traditional preparation of herbal medicine is taught.
-Herbal medicine-making is a holistic art involving time-honored methods developed over the centuries into the processes used today involving both art and science.
-In this workshop we will learn the techniques for extracting the healing constituencies of plants in different menstruums; how to do a herb press; how to prepare herbal infusions and decoctions; how to make capsules, pills, poultices and healing salves for external application.
+PHARMACY: THE ELEMENTS OF HERBAL MEDICINE MAKING this is a hands-on workshop where the traditional preparation of herbal medicine is taught.
+Herbal medicine making is a holistic art involving time-honored methods developed over the centuries into the processes used today involving both art and science.
+In this workshop we will learn the techniques for extracting the healing constituencies of plants in different menstruums; how to do an herb press; how to prepare herbal infusions and decoctions; how to make capsules, pills, poultices and healing salves for external application.
 We will explore many resources and gain hands-on experience in making our own herbal remedies.